tektechnologies/Instructor-Prep/201/class6.md

 # Add another key / value pair.
 var firstPizza = {
-    weight: 1,
+    crust: 1,
     crustType: 'Deep Dish'
 }
-firstPizza // shows weight and crustType.
+firstPizza // shows crust and crustType.

-# Play game what are these things?
+# Play the Game what are these things?

 # move from console to a js file.
 - Build out scaffolding, test links.